Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 There has been a long-established link between thyroid issues and anxiety and depression.

-Many people whose anxiety stems from abnormal thyroid function may find their anxiety and nervousness greatly reduced or even eliminated once they correct this problem.
+Many people whose anxiety stems from abnormal thyroid function may find their anxiety and nervousness significantly reduced or eliminated once they correct this problem.

-Not everyone with abnormal thyroid function experiences anxiety or depression as a direct result.
+Not everyone with abnormal thyroid function experiences anxiety or depression directly.

 Some people may have little to no symptoms at all.

-There are 2 major thyroid issues: Hyperthyroidism (overactive thyroid) and Hypothyroidism (underactive thyroid)
+There are two major thyroid issues: Hyperthyroidism (overactive thyroid) and Hypothyroidism (underactive thyroid)

 Hyperthyroidism: caused when the thyroid produces more thyroid hormone than the body needs; can speed up the body's metabolism; those with Hyperthyroidism – or Graves Disease – may constantly feel “revved up” and typically suffer from anxiety, nervousness, irritability, insomnia, weight loss and restlessness; an overactive thyroid is more commonly associated with anxiety and panic attacks than an underactive thyroid